Manipulation of Weyl Points in Reciprocal and Nonreciprocal Mechanical Lattices

+\ms{ We introduce feedback-measurement technologies to achieve flexible control of Weyl points and conduct the first experimental demonstration of Weyl type I-II transition in mechanical systems.
+We demonstrate that non-Hermiticity can expand the Fermi arc surface states from connecting Weyl points to Weyl rings, and lead to a localization transition of edge states influenced by the interplay between band topology and the non-Hermitian skin effect. } Our findings offer valuable insights into the design and manipulation of Weyl points in mechanical systems, providing a promising avenue for manipulating topological modes in non-Hermitian systems.

-\textit{Introduction.$-$} In recent years, topological phenomena have received considerable attention in the field of photonics and phononics systems due to their potential ability to support robust transport against perturbation~\cite{lu2014-npreview,lu2019-rmp,review-phononics,xiujuan-nature2023-review}.
-A particularly significant model in three dimensions (3D) is that of Weyl semimetals~\cite{rmp2018weyl,yan2017}, which feature Weyl points (WPs) as linear degeneracies in the band structure.
-WPs exhibit chiral properties, acting as ``sources" or ``sinks" of Berry flux carrying opposite topological charges.
-The topological protection associated with WPs gives rise to intriguing surface states known as ``Fermi arcs" in solid-state materials~\cite{naturematerial2016,xu2015-science}.
-These WPs have been linked to various fascinating phenomena, including chiral anomalies~\cite{nielsen-prb-anomaly,burkov-2015-anomaly}, unconventional superconductivity~\cite{li-prl-superconditivity,xu-2014-np-superconditivity}, and large-volume single-mode lasing~\cite{2012lasing}.
+In recent years, topological phenomena have received considerable attention in photonics and phononics due to their ability to support robust transport against perturbation~\cite{lu2014-npreview,lu2019-rmp,review-phononics,xiujuan-nature2023-review}.
+A significant model in three dimensions (3D) is that of Weyl semimetals~\cite{rmp2018weyl,yan2017}, which feature Weyl points (WPs) as linear degeneracies in the band structure.
+The topological protection associated with WPs gives rise to intriguing surface states known as ``Fermi arcs"~\cite{naturematerial2016,xu2015-science}, which have been linked to various fascinating phenomena, including chiral anomalies~\cite{nielsen-prb-anomaly,burkov-2015-anomaly}, unconventional superconductivity~\cite{li-prl-superconditivity,xu-2014-np-superconditivity}, and large-volume single-mode lasing~\cite{2012lasing}.
 There are two distinct types of WPs: Type-I WPs (WP1) possess a standard cone-like energy spectrum with a point-like Fermi surface, while Type-II WPs (WP2) feature a tilted spectrum with two bands touching at the intersection of electron and hole pockets~\cite{type2-naturereview2015}.
-While different types of WPs feature distinct transport and chiral anomalies~\cite{PhysRevLett.117.086402,PhysRevLett.117.266804,nature2014}, for a given material, the type of WPs is usually fixed due to the difficulty in varying the lattice structure~\cite{weyl-lu2013np,lu2015-science,deng2016-np,weyl2-np2017,xie2019-prl}.
-This raises the question of whether we can arbitrarily control and design a fixed lattice structure that can support both types of WPs so that the transition in between can be systematically investigated.
-Toward this goal, synthetic matter is a promising avenue, where the flexible control parameters not only offer versatile means of manipulation but can serve as synthetic dimensions and provide access to complicated lattice designs~\cite{lustig-nature2019-synthetic,ozawa2019-nrp-syn,yuan2018-optica-synthetic,lin2016-nc-2d,qin-2018-oe-2d,wang-prx2017-1d,nguyen-prl2023-synweyl,camelia-prapplied2021,oded-2018nature}.
+Different types of WPs feature distinct transport anisotropies and chiral anomalies~\cite{burkov-2015-anomaly,PhysRevLett.117.086402,PhysRevLett.117.266804,nature2014,weyl2-np2017,weyl2prl2017}.